marilurojas1/AWS-list-buckets/README.md

 	'cost': Sort the results by the cost of the bucket.

-	If an invalid option is provided for this option, it ignore the option given and it will print the results in the default alphabetical order that the buckets are retrieved.
+	If an invalid option is provided for this option, it ignore the option given and it will print the results in the default alphabetical order.

 	# Tests
 		python aws_buckets_list.py